 - >3000W inverter chargers are for power-hungry full-timers.
 These are the campers driving large class A motorhomes, powering multiple large electronics at once, and using electricity as you would in a house.

-Protections And Features To Look For
+Protections And Features

 The best inverter brands will have a number of protections built in place.
 These protections will safeguard your electronics, the RV electrical system, and the inverter itself.
 Listed below are some of the common protections to look out for.